BBaysinger/bb-react-slideshow/README.md

 Slides are defined as an array of objects with background images, thumbnails, and JSX content passed in as props, making the component reusable and flexible.

-Dynamic routes (optional) only activate on user interaction.
-This ensures the component doesn't stack the history with every auto-slide...
-Also because I was experimenting with redux-first routing, and I’ll revisit that aspect later.
+Dynamic routes (optional) only stack the history on user interaction, and not on auto-slide, though the route updates (using `replace: true`) for deep linking.

 ## Demos